Commuting symplectomorphisms and Dehn twists in divisors

-For generic $\tilde J$, it is a smooth manifold that breaks into components of different dimensions.
-This manifold has a canonical orientation, in particular its 0-dimensional part $\M^0(j^{1,R},\tilde J)$ consists of signed points.
+For generic $\tilde J$, this moduli space is a smooth manifold that breaks into components of different dimensions.
+This manifold has a canonical orientation, and in particular its 0-dimensional part $\M^0(j^{1,R},\tilde J)$ consists of signed points.
 We will now describe how these signs are defined.
+Let $u\in \M^0(j^{1,R},\tilde J)$.
+Consider the linearised equation~(\ref{eq:hol_sect}) at $u$,